hursey013/memories/README.md

 - 📸 **Burst smoothing** – Detects rapid-fire shots and picks a single representative image to avoid spammy notifications.
 - 📅 **No repeats** – Keeps a per-day history so you don’t see the same photo twice
 - 🎉 **Apprise integration** – Sends through Apprise, unlocking SMS, email, Discord, Pushbullet, Matrix, and every other channel Apprise supports.
-- 📦 **Docker-friendly** – Ships as a small Node.js container with environment-driven configuration—drop into Synology Container Manager or Compose and go.
+- 📦 **Docker-friendly** – Ships as a small Node.js container with environment-driven configuration—drop straight into Synology Container Manager’s Project editor and go.

 ---